arulmozhi1502/Cybersecurity-day-3/README.md

     6. Go to Vulnerability Management tab in the Qualys portal.
     7. Your PC will automatically appear as a scanned asset after a few minutes.
     8. Click the hostname → View detailed vulnerability results.

+## Result
+- No vulnerabilities were detected on my machine.
+- System is considered secure based on this scan.